The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI

-All these three cases can be viewed as polar cases of a more general specification of a social welfare function governed by two parameters: the inequality aversion parameter $\theta\in(-\infty,1]$ and the population size elasticity parameter $\nu\in[0,1]$, as in
+All these three cases can be viewed as polar cases of a more general specification of a social welfare function governed by two parameters: the inequality aversion parameter $\mu\in(-\infty,1]$ and the population size elasticity parameter $\nu\in[0,1]$, as in

-The Benthamite case is obtained by setting $\theta=1$ and $\nu=1$; the Millian case by setting $\theta=1$ and $\nu=0$; and the Rawlsian case emerges as the limiting case for $\theta\to-\infty$ and $\nu=0$.
+The Benthamite case is obtained by setting $\mu=1$ and $\nu=1$; the Millian case by setting $\mu=1$ and $\nu=0$; and the Rawlsian case emerges as the limiting case for $\mu\to-\infty$ and $\nu=0$.

-The bottom line of the discussion here is that even if the TAI has a welfare function focusing on human well-being, the parameters of the welfare function will certainly be different from the parameters of \textit{some} individuals and even wide differences between the parameters of the TAI and the \textit{average} parameters across the whole population cannot be ruled out by any means.
-Thus, even in the optimistic scenario in which the goals of humans and of the TAI are aligned \textit{in principle}, dystopian outcomes for \textit{many} people are still plausible.
+The bottom line of the above discussion is that even if the TAI has a welfare function focused on human well-being, the parameters of the welfare function will certainly be different from the parameters of \textit{some} individuals and even wide differences between the parameters of the TAI and the \textit{average} parameters across the whole population cannot be ruled out by any means.
+Thus, even in the optimistic scenario in which the goals of humans and of the TAI are aligned \textit{in principle}, bad outcomes for \textit{many} people are still plausible.